UTK Environmental Health & Safety Policy GS-025

 - When the vehicle is crossing the road, the operator must abide by the rules of the road.
 When making turns, the operator must signal using either a mechanical/light turning signal or an arm turning signal.

-- Pedestrians have the right-of-way on campus.
+- Operators shall follow all campus rules on pedestrian right-of-way.
 Alternative vehicles must yield to pedestrians on sidewalks.

-- Operators must account for the fact that a pedestrian may be physically impaired and unable to hear or see the vehicle, or unable to move quickly.
+- Due to the small size and limited sounds that many alternative vehicles exhibit, operators must account for the fact that a pedestrian may be unable to hear or see the vehicle or unable to move quickly.

 - Operators must reduce speeds in heavy pedestrian traffic or stop until the pedestrian traffic has lessened.

-- Operators must never attempt to get pedestrians out of their way by intimidating them to step off the sidewalk.
+- Operators must never attempt to get pedestrians out of their way by intimidation.
+Intimidation is viewed as driving too close to pedestrians in a manner that may pressure them to get out of the way.

-- Whenever an operator feels he/she cannot predict the actions of a pedestrian or other vehicle operator, he/she must come to a complete stop before proceeding.
+- Whenever operators feel they cannot predict the actions of a pedestrian or other vehicle operator, they must come to a complete stop before proceeding.

-- Alternative vehicles shall not be parked within 10 feet of the entrance or exit of any building, except at loading docks.
+- Alternative vehicles shall not be parked within ten (10) feet of the entrance or exit of any building, except at loading docks.

-- Alternative vehicles equipped with a back carriage shall not be loaded in excess of the manufacturer’s rating.
+- Alternative vehicles equipped with a cargo area shall not be loaded in excess of the manufacturer’s weight rating and requirements.
 Overloading decreases maneuverability and safe operation.

-- Materials and equipment shall be loaded and secured so they will not cause a hazard by shifting or falling off the vehicle.
+- Materials and equipment shall be loaded and secured so they will not cause a hazard by shifting or falling off the vehicle without human intervention.
+The load must be secured such that the operator’s attention can be given solely to operating the vehicle.

 - Top heavy equipment is especially dangerous and should be secured near the center of the vehicle to avoid tipping.
 Be extremely careful during turning maneuvers.

-- Cargo must not extend more than one foot from either side or the front of a utility vehicle.
+- Cargo must not extend more than one foot from either side or the front of the vehicle.

 - Loads that extend more than three feet from the rear of the vehicle must be flagged with a brightly colored material, usually red or orange.

 - Cargo such as pipe or ladders shall be secured/mounted on proper rack systems.
-Extra precaution must be taken when transporting these types of cargo in order to prevent injury to nearby pedestrians.
+Extra precaution must be taken when transporting these types of cargo to prevent injury to nearby pedestrians.

-- The operator must not exceed the recommended towing capacity of the ATV when towing trailers or trailer-mounted equipment.
-The operator must ensure the trailer will not over power the braking abilities of the ATV.
+- The operator must not exceed the recommended towing capacity of the vehicle when towing trailers or trailer-mounted equipment.
+The operator must ensure the trailer will not overpower the braking abilities of the vehicle.

 - Safe material handling practices shall be followed when transporting chemicals such as containers of fuel or pesticide spray tanks.
 All containers/tanks must have spill-proof safety caps and be properly secured in the cargo area.

-- Battery charging shall be performed in areas with adequate ventilation.
+- Battery charging can generate flammable hydrogen gas and shall be performed in areas with adequate ventilation.

 - Approved flammable liquid storage cans must be used when re-fueling with portable containers.

-- Refueling is prohibited with 20 feet of lawn and landscape areas.
+- Refueling is prohibited within 20 feet of lawn and landscape areas.

 - Vehicles must be inspected and maintained in accordance with manufacturer’s recommendations.

-- Electrical or mechanical problems must be reported immediately by the vehicle operator to his/her supervisor.
+- Electrical or mechanical problems must be reported immediately by the vehicle operators to their supervisors.

-Alternative vehicles acquired after July 1, 2016 shall be through and delivered to Fleet Management.
+New alternative vehicles acquisitions shall be done through and delivered to Fleet Management.

 - No fewer than four wheels touching the ground/roadway at all times.